-The salaries and wages for 2021/2022 financial year was R106 Million and it has increased to R111 Million for 2022/2023 financial year.
-Salaries and wages has increased by 4.9%.
+The salaries and wages for 2023/2024 financial year was R110 Million and it has increased to R118 Million for 2024/2025 financial year.
+The increase is based on costing of the whole organisational structure taking in to account all vacant positions and the anticipated increase on the collective agreement.

-Repairs and maintenance is below 8% of the total property plant and equipment of the municipality, however the overall budget will be able to deal with all items that needs to be repaired or maintained in 2022/2023 financial year.
+Repairs and maintenance is below 8% of the total property plant and equipment of the municipality, however the overall budget will be able to deal with all items that needs to be repaired or maintained in 2024/2025 financial year.